 2.8 Monitoring Results

 Jackson Blue Spring was monitored as part of the Department’s Ambient Ground Water Program’s VISA network in the early 1990s and most recently has been monitored quarterly by the Department.
 The majority of water quality samples from Merritts Mill Pond are from the numerous spring vents identified previously in this report.
-Nonspring vent water samples from Merritts Mill Pond have only been collected in two sampling episodes, with both sets collected in 1996.
-The recent TN data for Jackson Blue Spring and Merritts Mill Pond are presented below as graphs (Figures 2.13 and 2.14) and summarized in tables (Tables 2.4 and 2.5).
+Nonspring vent water samples from Merritts Mill Pond have only been collected in two sampling events, with both sets collected in 1996.
+The recent TN data for Jackson Blue Spring and Merritts Mill Pond are presented below in Figures 2.13 and 2.14 and summarized in Tables 2.4 and 2.5.

 2.8.1 Nitrogen